learn-co-curriculum/dsc-sparkcontext/README.md

 This image depicts the worker nodes at work.
 Every worker has 4 cores to work with, and the master allocates tasks to run on certain cores within each worker node.

-As stated before, a SparkContext object (usually shown as `sc`) is the main entry point for Spark functionality and can be used to create `Resilient Distributed Datasets` (RDDs) on a cluster as we will see in our next lab.
+As stated before, a SparkContext object (usually shown as `sc`) is the main entry point for Spark functionality and can be used to create _Resilient Distributed Datasets_ (RDDs) on a cluster as we will see in our next lab.

-Lets start a spark application by importing pyspark, creating a spark context as `sc` and try printing out type of `sc`.
+Lets start a Spark application by importing PySpark, creating a spark context as `sc` and try printing out type of `sc`.
 For this SparkContext, we are going to assign the `master` parameter to 'local[ * ]' to indicate that we are running this SparkContext to be parallelized on our local machine.

 ```python